Gauravshitole34/AI-Movie-Finder/README.md

 📌 Overview

 AI Movie Finder is an advanced and fully responsive movie discovery web application inspired by Netflix's UI design.
-It allows users to search for movies, view detailed information, watch trailers, save watchlists, and get AI-powered recommendations.
+It allows users to search for movies, view detailed information.
-The project integrates The Movie Database (TMDb) API, YouTube API, and EmailJS for enhanced functionality.
+The project integrates The Movie Database (TMDb) API and EmailJS for enhanced functionality.

 ✨ Features